scdmn/smart-link-js-issues/README.md

 # smart-link-js-resp

+Starred for us or record your issues here.
-Record your issues here or view the framework documents <a href='http://121.40.96.217' target='_blank'/>on this link</a>
+View the framework documents <a href='https://smartlink-js.com' target='_blank'/>on this link</a>